 - $16 for each additional profile submission.

-Despite the costs listed above, some students may be eligible for fee waivers based on income, family size or other factors.
+Despite the costs listed above, domestic undergraduate students may be eligible for fee waivers under the following circumstances:

 How to complete the CSS Profile

 To fill out a CSS Profile, begin by visiting the CSS Profile website.
 Then follow these steps:

 - Create a College Board account.
 If you took the PSAT or SAT, you might already have one.